 Set a Fair Asking Price

-Invite several estate agents to value your house and don’t be tempted to go with the agent recommending the highest figure.
+Invite several estate agents to value your house, and don’t be tempted to go with the agent recommending the highest figure.
 A recent Which? report found setting an asking price that is too high is the number one reason a property fails to sell.
 Do your research as well as asking the professionals.
 Compare recently sold properties similar to yours (in size, location, neighbourhood, condition, etc.) to get an idea of a fair asking price that will lead to a quick sale.
 Also, look at similar properties that have been on the market for some time — there’s a good chance they are priced too high.

 Choose an Agent or Go It Alone

-Choose an estate aegent you trust and have confidence in to do a good job.
+Choose an estate agent you trust and have confidence in to do a good job.
 Word-of-mouth recommendations are often a good place to start, but also consider the type of properties the agent sells, how established they are and the service on offer (opening hours, number of agents).
 Alternatively, save yourself the agency fees and go it alone.
-Many people believe they must use an estate agent to sell a house, but an increasing number of people are choosing to sell without an agent.
+Many people believe they must use an estate agent to sell a house, but an increasing number of people choose to sell without an agent.
 Another option if you don’t want to shell out for estate agency fees is to sell through a home buying company such as the House Buyer Bureau.
 This is the fastest way to sell your home.